jonnyt/caddy-coraza/README.md

 ### Overriding Specific Rules

-If Coraza breaks an application we can override the [coraza core rulest](https://github.com/coreruleset/coreruleset).
+If Coraza breaks an application the [coraza core rulest](https://github.com/coreruleset/coreruleset) can be overriden.

 In this example the WAF is blocking file access to `.profile` at the endpoint `/api/system-config`: